As humans, it is a part of our nature to make mistakes even when we try to take extra care in preventing them.

 Multitasking is good, but jumping back and forth between jobs can be distracting to an employee who is not used to.

 The best method is to do one job at a time, with a good speed and having an eye for details or mistakes.
 Dedicate a good amount of time for the given task.
-Try to give your full attention into what you are doing.
+Try to give your full attention to what you are doing.

 This also means eliminating other forms of distractions or obstacles along the way.
 This way you can do your work efficiently and complete it with ease without much errors.